 1. Group vacations

-Vacationing, however brief, is a micro project in itself, given the amount of research you’d have to do beforehand.
+However brief, Vacationing is a micro project in itself, given the amount of research you’d have to do beforehand.
 There’s no denying the costs involved, which in turn influence your decision when picking a vacation spot or getaway.
 It is one of the real-life examples of project management that involves a high level of responsibility, especially if you’re traveling with a group.

-Based on the size of the party, each member would be tasked with an activity, such as looking up do’s and don’ts, affordable transport, lodging, food, and tourist-friendly activities.
-And then there’s the question of how far ahead one should plan to get great value deals, which is why many people typically look at options months before the actual date.
+Based on the party’s size, each member would be tasked with an activity, such as looking up do’s and don’ts, affordable transport, lodging, food, and tourist-friendly activities.
+Then, there’s the question of how far ahead one should plan to get great value deals, which is why many people typically look at options months before the actual date.

-Not doing so can mean fewer and more expensive options that can cause you to ultimately drop the idea altogether or pay more for less.
+Not doing so can mean fewer and more expensive options that can cause you to drop the idea altogether or pay more for less ultimately.
 This is why a risk management framework matters, even if it sounds too extreme for a simple getaway.
-For instance, if you create a breakdown of tasks (similar to that of a work breakdown structure), you’ll not only simplify your research but will also have a more accurate view of what is done versus what needs doing.
+For instance, if you create a breakdown of tasks (similar to that of a work breakdown structure), you’ll simplify your research and have a more accurate view of what is done versus what needs doing.

 Given that a project manager’s day to day activities include this as well as assessing, categorizing and resolving risks, you’re just as capable of listing down your activities and match associated costs.